m4rc-dev/e-Traffic-System/README.md

 # e-Traffic System

 A centralized platform for managing traffic violation records captured by handheld IoT devices.
-Built with React.js, Node.js, and MySQL.
+Built with React.js, Node.js, and Firebase Firestore.

 ## 🚀 Features